hendrixx-cnc/Medicine-Cabinet/README.md

 *   **[AURA](https://github.com/hendrixx-cnc/AURA)**: A hybrid AI-optimized compression library for chat and streaming applications.
 It uses a combination of template matching, multiple compression backends, and optional GPU acceleration to achieve high throughput and significant bandwidth savings, with a strong focus on enterprise-grade audit capabilities.
 *   [***The Quantum Self***](https://github.com/hendrixx-cnc/The-Quantum-Self): A self-published book by Todd Hendricks that contains the proof-of-concept for the Orkestra system, demonstrating its ability to create a complete NodeJS and React web application from start to finish.
 The repository contains the manuscript and associated code.

-### Future Vision: A Universal Memory Layer
+### Extensions & Integrations

-The goal for the Medicine Cabinet is to become a universal, portable memory layer for AI assistants, accessible across all development tools.
-Future plans include:
+The Medicine Cabinet provides a universal, portable memory layer for AI assistants, accessible across all development tools:

-*   **Free IDE Extensions:**
+*   **IDE Extensions:**
-    *   **VS Code:** An extension that allows the AI assistant within VS Code to read and write Capsules and Tablets, maintaining context between sessions.
-    *   **Other IDEs:** Similar extensions for JetBrains IDEs (PyCharm, WebStorm), Sublime Text, and others.
+    *   **[JetBrains Plugin](jetbrains-plugin/):** Native support for all JetBrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, GoLand, Rider, CLion, RubyMine, etc.) - Load capsules and tablets directly in the IDE with dedicated tool windows
+    *   **[Sublime Text Plugin](sublime-extension/):** Python-based plugin with menu integration, keyboard shortcuts, and output panel for viewing loaded memory
+    *   **VS Code Extension:** Coming soon - will integrate with GitHub Copilot and other AI assistants

 *   **Browser Extensions:**
+    *   **[Safari Extension](safari-extension/):** Manifest V3 extension for macOS Safari with native service workers
+    *   **[Chrome Extension](chrome-extension/):** Manifest V3 extension compatible with Chrome, Edge, Brave, Opera, Vivaldi, and Arc browsers
+    *   **[Firefox Extension](firefox-extension/):** Manifest V2 add-on for Firefox and Firefox-based browsers
+    *   **[Microsoft Edge Extension](edge-extension/):** Optimized for Bing Chat integration with specialized content injection

-    *   Extensions for Chrome, Safari, and Firefox that enable a browser-based AI to access project context from local Medicine Cabinet files, allowing for intelligent assistance on platforms like GitHub, Stack Overflow, and documentation sites.
+All extensions support loading `.auractx` (Context Capsules) and `.auratab` (Memory Tablets) files, parsing the binary formats, and copying context to clipboard for AI prompts.
+They enable browser-based AI assistants to access project context on platforms like GitHub, ChatGPT, Claude, and documentation sites.
-*   **Native Helper Application:** A lightweight, secure background service that will act as the bridge between the browser/IDE extensions and the local file system, ensuring safe and efficient access to the memory files.

-This ecosystem will allow an AI's "memory" to follow the developer wherever they work, creating a seamless and truly context-aware experience.
+This ecosystem allows an AI's "memory" to follow the developer wherever they work, creating a seamless and truly context-aware experience.